-Current Version - Data collection commenced April 2018
+Future Version - Data collection commenced April 2019

-Version 3.0 of the MHSDS (Amd 82/2016) was accepted as an Information Standard by the Data Coordination Board (DCB) and an Information Standards Notice (ISN) was published on 28 September 2017.
-MHSDS v3.0 mandates data collection from 1st April 2018 and data submission will commence from 1 June 2018.
+Version 4.0 of the MHSDS (Amd 30/2018) was accepted as an Information Standard by the Data Coordination Board (DCB) and an Information Standards Notice (ISN) was published on 3 October 2018.
+MHSDS v4.0 mandates data collection from 1 April 2019 and data submission will commence from 3 June 2019.

-For detailed information on the submission timetable, please refer to the 'How do I submit data to the Mental Health Services Data Set' page, and refer to the MHSDS submissions timetable accessed via a separate link.
+For detailed information on the submission timetable, please refer to the 'How do I submit data to the Mental Health Services Data Set' page, and refer to the MHSDS submissions timetable.

 The associated ISN's and standard documentation can be found on the DCB0011 publication page.

-Please note that information on the previous versions of the MHSDS can be accessed via the archived pages here.
+Please note that information on the previous versions of the MHSDS are available on the government national archives site.